votinginfoproject/data-suite/README.md

 ## Running in Docker

+Make a copy of `.env_sample`, named `.env`, and put your AWS keys, etc where they belong.

 > You will first need to ensure that data-processor and Metis are in the right file structure in relation to this
 > repo.
 It should look like: